 Make the Quesadillas

 - Preheat a large skillet pan on medium-high heat.

-- Spray neutral oil on the pan and place a corn tortilla on top of the pan.
-(If you don’t have spray oil, use 1 TSP of regular oil)
+Spray neutral oil on the pan and place a corn tortilla on top of the pan.
+(If you don’t have spray oil, use 1 teaspoon of regular oil)6 corn tortillas

-- Add ¼ cup of shredded cheese, 4-5 pieces of cubed steak, and 4-5 pieces of charred pepper.
+- Add ¼ cup of shredded cheese, ¼ cup of cooked steak, and ⅓ cup of charred pepper.

 - Top the corn tortilla with another ¼ cup of cheese and the top half of the quesadilla (the second corn tortilla).

 - When the cheese is semi melted and the quesadilla bottom is crispy and browned (about 3-minutes), flip the quesadilla to the other side.
 If you have issues with the items falling out, try cooking the quesadilla for longer on one side, or carefully use tongs and a spatula to flip.